techninja/cncserver/API-ACTIONS.md

 the entire nature of the operation so be sure you're creating the right kind to match what you're trying to do.

+**TODO:** I've painted myself in a corner and by not actually doing any real drawing by adding actions, I needed some way to actually trigger drawing, so there's actually a third type here, `drawpreview`, given with zero other arguments, and this will process whatever is on the preview canvas and draw it.

 ## ▶ `"operation": "[TYPE]"` (required)
 The operation key defines a machine name string of _what you intend to do_ for either a job or a project, and it changes what input content is expected in the